From Sega Retro

 |Add-ons: Super Control Station SF-7000, SP-400, Data Recorder SR-1000|

-The SC-3000 (Sega Computer 3000) is the first and only computer to be designed and manufactured by Sega.
+The SC-3000 (Sega Computer 3000) is the first computer to be designed and manufactured by Sega.
 It was first released in July of 1983 in Japan, and serves as the home computer equivalent of the SG-1000 cartridge-based video game console.
 The SC-3000, often known simply as the "Sega Computer" or even just the "Sega", is an 8-bit home computer almost identical in nature to the SG-1000, but with a built-in keyboard and support for more hardware expansions.

-Unlike later Sega systems, the SC-3000 did not receive a worldwide release, but in markets were it did compete, including Japan, Australia, New Zealand, France, Italy and Finland, the computer fared well as a low price, entry-level machine for the home.
-By 1985 the SC-3000 had been displaced by more popular computer standards, but is nevertheless said to have fared better than the SG-1000 console on the global stage, and has a strong group of followers to this day.
+Unlike later Sega systems, the SC-3000 did not receive a worldwide release, but in markets where it did compete, including Japan, Australia, New Zealand, France, Italy and Finland, the computer fared well as a low price, entry-level machine for the home.
+By 1985, the SC-3000 had been displaced by more popular computer standards, but is nevertheless said to have fared better than the SG-1000 console on the global stage, and has a strong group of followers to this day.

 As a home computer, the SC-3000 was designed to be an affordable machine for use in a home environment, primarily for business and educational use.
 However, as with most home computers of the era, the device became a method of playing video games.

 The SC-3000 comes with a 64-key keyboard mounted on the top of the unit, a cartridge port on the right hand side and two DE-9 joystick ports on the left.
 On the back, the system has a power switch and power supply, cassette, printer, monitor and television ports typical of the era.
 It is a relatively light and compact machine which is most commonly found in black, though white and red variants were also available in Japan.